Congregation Etz Chaim

-Late in the 1964, a group of families in the Roselawn area of Cincinnati, along with others in neighboring communities, gathered together and committed themselves to undertaking this task.
+Late in 1964, a group of families in the Roselawn area of Cincinnati, along with others in neighboring communities, gathered together and committed themselves to a new and exciting task.
 Their goal – create a Synagogue dedicated to Conservative Jewish practices in the Roselawn area.
 At the time Roselawn was a major hub of the Cincinnati Jewish population and the site of the Jewish Community Center.
-Follow-on meetings to this first gathering yielded a board of officers, by-laws, functional committees, including a Sisterhood, and a name – Congregation Bnai Tzedek (BTZ).
+Follow-up meetings to this first gathering yielded a board of officers, by-laws, functional committees, including a Sisterhood, and a name – Congregation B'nai Tzedek.

-BTZ as a place for Prayer – After announcing its formation, BTZ held its first Saturday morning Shabbat Service.
+Bnai Tzedek as a place for prayer – After announcing its formation, B'nai Tzedek held its first Saturday morning Shabbat Service.
 The date was November 28, 1964, which appropriately enough corresponded with the Thanksgiving holiday weekend.
-Hence, the Shecheyanu pronounced at the Service had dual meaning.
+Hence, the Shecheyanu pronounced at the service had dual meaning.
 This first Shabbat Service was held in the Jewish Community Center Nursery School building.
-The event marked the beginning of what became and remains a distinguishing feature of BTZ worship.
-Specifically, the Service was entirely led by lay Congregants who assumed the roles of Service leader, sermonizer, Cantor, and Torah reader.
-In subsequent Services, these roles were rotated among still other members.
-Giving reinforcement to this practice, our Rabbis coached members in how to lead parts of the Service, and welcomed them to share the pulpit in offering sermons on Shabbatot.
+The event marked the beginning of what became and remains a distinguishing feature of B'nai Tzedek worship.
+Specifically, the Service was entirely led by lay congregants who assumed the roles of service leader, sermonizer, cantor, and Torah reader.
+In subsequent services, these roles were rotated among still other members.
+Giving reinforcement to this practice, our rabbis coached members in how to lead parts of the service, and welcomed them to share the pulpit in offering sermons on Shabbatot.
 The latter resulted in the publication of two editions of member sermons appropriately titled, “Voices from the B’nai Tzedek Bima – The Congregants Speak”.

-BTZ as a place for Learning – In September, 1991, the BTZ Creative School of Jewish Learning opened.
+B'nai Tzedeke as a place for learning – In September, 1991, the B'nai Tzedek Creative School of Jewish Learning opened.
 From an initial enrollment of a handful of pupils, the number attending grew to over 60 in just a few years, along with the addition of a pre-school and high school program.
-The presence of the Congregation’s first truly full-time Rabbi, Edward Boraz and a nationally known Jewish educator, Candy Kwiatek, gave weight to this school.
+The presence of the congregation’s first truly full-time Rabbi, Edward Boraz and a nationally known Jewish educator, Candy Kwiatek, gave weight to this school.
 With this emphasis on education, intergenerational programs and adult learning programs also flourished.

-BTZ as a place for everyone – True to its original mandate, BTZ was to remain as the Roselawn Conservative Synagogue for 36 years, using facilities of the local Jewish Community Center for holding services, furnishing classrooms for instruction plus office space and other areas for special functions.
-In 1998 the Jewish Community Center announced plans to move elsewhere in Cincinnati in light of changing demographics of the Roselawn area.
-Shortly thereafter, and in recognizing that most of the BTZ members were also living in other areas of Cincinnati, a decision was made to seek a new location for our Synagogue.
+B'nai Tzedek as a place for everyone – True to its original mandate, B'nai Tzedek was to remain as the Roselawn Conservative Synagogue for 36 years, using facilities of the local Jewish Community Center for holding services, furnishing classrooms for instruction plus office space and other areas for special functions.
+In 1998, the Jewish Community Center announced plans to move elsewhere in Cincinnati in light of changing demographics of the Roselawn area.
+Shortly thereafter, and in recognizing that most of the B'nai Tzedek members were also living in other areas of Cincinnati, a decision was made to seek a new location for our synagogue.
 Even more significantly, consideration was given to purchasing land for the eventual construction of our own sanctuary.
 A Kenwood area site was selected for purchase as it was a location central to many of our members, and a building drive commenced.
 Within a year, a capital campaign raised over $1,000,000 and building construction began in the summer of 2000.
-On August 24, 2001, the BTZ congregation held its first Shabbat services in its first real home on Kugler Mill Road.
+On August 24, 2001, the congregation held its first Shabbat Services in its first real home on Kugler Mill Road.